-- When the administrator observes (or is notified and verifies) an offense, he/she will

-investigate the circumstances of the misconduct and confer with staff on the extent of the

-consequences.

-- The administrator will notify the parent/legal guardian of the student's misconduct and related proceedings.
-The administrator will meet with the student and, if necessary, the parent/legal guardian, confer with them about the student's misconduct, and apply the appropriate disciplinary action.

-- The administrator will keep a complete record of the procedures.

-- If appropriate, school officials should notify law enforcement authorities.
+- When the administrator observes (or is notified and verifies) an offense, he/she will investigate the circumstances of the misconduct and confer with staff on the extent of the consequences. - The administrator will notify the parent/legal guardian of the student's misconduct and related proceedings.
+The administrator will meet with the student and, if necessary, the parent/legal guardian, confer with them about the student's misconduct, and apply the appropriate disciplinary action. - The administrator will keep a complete record of the procedures. - If appropriate, school officials should notify law enforcement authorities.

-- The administration may apply sanctions in cases of disruptive conduct which may include, but are not limited to the following:
+The administration may apply sanctions in cases of disruptive conduct which may include, but are not limited to, the following:

 - temporary removal from class

-- o temporary or permanent removal from bus
+- temporary or permanent removal from bus

-- o alternative education program
+- alternative education program

-- o in-school suspension
+- in-school suspension

-- o out-of-school suspension
+- out-of-school suspension

-- o transfer
+- transfer

-- o referral to outside agency
+- referral to outside agency

-- o expulsion
+- expulsion

-- restitution of property and damages, where appropriate, should be sought by local school authorities
+• restitution of property and damages, where appropriate, should be sought by local school authorities